 There is both a 64-bit and 32-bit version of the ODBC Data Source Administrator.
 The 64-bit version enables you to trace the ODBC API calls that are made by a 64-bit application.
 The 32-bit version enables you to trace the ODBC API calls that are made by a 32-bit application.

-64-bit Windows

-The 64-bit version is located in Control Panel (see the previous step).
-To run the 32-bit version on Windows 7 and earlier, in the Windows Run dialog box, type:

-%windir%\syswow64\odbcad32.exe

-On Windows 8 and Windows 2012, both the 32-bit and 64-bit ODBC Administrator are located in Control Panel under Administrative tools: ODBC Data Sources (32-bit) and ODBC Data Sources (64-bit).

-If you are not sure which version to use, and do not get a log file after completing the steps in this article, try enabling tracing in the other version of ODBC Data Source Administrator.
+64-bit The 64-bit version is located in Control Panel (see the previous step).
+To run the 32-bit version on Windows 7 and earlier, in the Windows Run dialog box, type: On Windows 8 and Wind ODBC Administrator are Administrative tools: OD Sources (64-bit).
+If you are not sure which after completing the step On Windows 8 and Windows 2012, both the 32-bit and 64-bit ODBC Administrator are located in Control Panel under Administrative tools: ODBC Data Sources (32-bit) and ODBC Data If you are not sure which version to use, and do not get a log file after completing the steps in this article, try enabling tracing in the other version of ODBC Data Source Administrator.